physicsrob/vdm1/docs/assembly.md

     - IC17 74LS175

 6. Test video circuit:
+    - Theory of this test: In this test you'll be jumpering some of the blanking circuits to pass all video through.
+With no video memory installed, the character generator will create underscores.
-    - IC17 Pin 5 to Pin 8 and IC7 Pin 4 to Pin 14
+    - Temporarily jumper IC17 Pin 5 to Pin 8 and IC7 Pin 4 to Pin 14
     - Turn DIP 2 and 5 on, all other DIP switches off
     - Connect the video output from the card to a CRT monitor.
     - Turn on power.
 You should see a page full of underscores.
 If you adjust the two trimmer pots you should be able to move the page left/right and up/down.
+    - You may need to adjust the vertical/horizontal hold on your monitor.
+(There are steps for this in the original VDM-1 manual, but I've never found it to be necessary)

 7. Final Assembly
-    - Remove IC17 jumper,
+    - Remove all temporary jumpers installed in previous test.
     - IC 11 74LS138
     - IC 13 74LS109
     - IC 18 74LS132